dcanales95/Finite-Element-Method-and-Applications-in-Electrical-Engineering/README.md

 where **$L$** is the length of the beam, **$m$** is the mass of the proof mass, and **$\dfrac{\partial^2 u}{\partial t^2}$** is the acceleration of the proof mass.
 Note, with FEM, there are not only BCs for the domain of the problem, but also boundary conditions at the nodes of the problem's mesh.

 ### Numerical integration
 Numerical integration is an approximation of the definite integral of a function over a specific interval [6].
-As shown below, numerical integration assumes the the definitive integral, $I(f)$, over an interval, $[a,b]$, can be approximated as a quadrature rule, $Q_n(f)$, which is a weighted sum of $n$-number of sample values of the integrand function.
+As shown below, numerical integration assumes the definitive integral, $I(f)$, over an interval, $[a,b]$, can be approximated as a quadrature rule, $Q_n(f)$, which is a weighted sum of $n$-number of sample values of the integrand function.

 $$
 I(f) = \int_{a}^{b} f(x)dx